SovereignCloudStack/release-notes/README.md

 See [Release Notes for R6](Release6.md) for more information.

+### Release 7 (2024-09-04)

+See [Release Notes for R7](Release7.md) for more information.

 ## Roadmap

-We have a 6 month release cadence -- R7 will follow in September 2024.
+We have a 6 month release cadence -- R8 will follow in March 2025.
-Until then, we will provide bugfixes and security fixes for R6.
+Until then, we will provide bugfixes and security fixes for R7.